Jhatka: Importance in Sikhism

 Jhatka karna or jhatkaund refers to the instant severing of the head of an animal with a single stroke of any weapon, with the underlying intention of killing the animal whilst causing it minimal suffering.

 During the British Raj, the Sikhs began to assert their right to slaughter through Jhatka.
-When jhatka meat was not allowed in jails, and Sikhs detained for their part in the Akali movement to resort to violence and agitations to secure this right.
+When jhatka meat was not allowed in jails, and Sikhs detained for their part in the Akali movement resorted to violence and agitations to secure this right.
 Among the terms in the settlement between the Akalis and the Muslim Unionist government in Punjab in 1942 was that jhatka meat be continued by Sikhs.

 On religious Sikh festivals, including Hola Mohalla and Vaisakhi, at the Hazur Sahib Nanded, and many other Sikh Gurdwaras, jhatka meat is offered as "mahaprasad" to all visitors in a Gurdwara.
 This practice is considered to be unacceptable by modern Sikh sects who believe only lacto-vegetarian langar is supposed to be served inside gurudwaras after the introduction of Colonial-era "Mahants" and "Udasis" into Sikh Gurdwaras.

+Opposition

 Some Sikh organizations, such as the Akhand Kirtani Jatha, have their own codes of conduct regarding meat consumption.
 These organizations define kutha meat as any type of slaughtered meat, and eating meat of any type is forbidden aside from that which is slaughtered on religious festivals and individual "Akhand paht" three-day prayers.

+In early 1987 Kharkus issued a moral code banning the sale and consumption of meat and for jhatka shops to be closed.
+The ban led to much of Punjab being without meat and the closing of jhatka shops.
+Those who continued to sell or eat meat risked death and commonly would have their businesses destroyed and be killed.
+One survey found that there were no meat or tobacco shops between Amritsar and Phagwara.
+In the peak of the militancy, most of Punjab was meatless.
+Famous restaurants that served meat had removed it from their menu and denied ever serving it.
+The ban was popular among rural Sikhs.
+Kharkus justified the ban by saying, "No avatars, Hindu or Sikh, ever did these things.
+To eat meat is the job of rakshasas (demons) and we don't want people to become rakshasas."

 Comparison with Kosher and Halal methods

 Both methods use sharp knives.
-In the kosher and halal methods, Shechita and Dhabihah respectively, the animal is slaughtered by one swift, uninterrupted cut severing the trachea, esophagus, carotid arteries, jugular veins, and vagus nerves, followed by a period where the blood of the animal is drained out.
+In the kosher and halal methods, sheḥiṭah and Dhabihah respectively, the animal is slaughtered by one swift, uninterrupted cut severing the trachea, esophagus, carotid arteries, jugular veins, and vagus nerves, leaving the spinal cord intact, followed by a period where the blood of the animal is drained out.
 In the Jhatka method, a swift uninterrupted cut severs the head and the spine.
-In both Shechita and Dhabihah, a prayer to God is required at the start of the slaughtering process.
-In Shechita one prayer is sufficient for the slaughter of multiple animals, so long as there is no interruption between them; in Dhabihah a separate prayer is required before each animal is slaughtered.
-This prayer, however, makes the meat not meeting the requirement of jhatka.
+In Dhabihah, a separate prayer is required before each animal is slaughtered.
+In sheḥiṭah, a blessing is required, but if the shoḥeṭ (slaughterer) forgets it, the meat is still considered acceptable.
+One bərakhah is sufficient for the slaughter of multiple animals, so long as there is no interruption between them.
+This prayer, however, prevents the meat from meeting the requirement of jhatka.